0w0Demonic/AquaHotkey/docs/Builtins/Func.md

 Returns a memoized version of this function, caching previously computed results in a `Map` object instead of calculating a result on every call.

-The method determines behaviour based on the type of the first parameter:
+The method determines behavior based on the type of the first parameter:

 If a `Boolean` (`true` or `false`) or `String` (`"On"`, `"Off"` or `"Locale"`) is provided as first parameter, it determines the case-sensitivity of the